 During my morning visit, breakfast is in full swing.
 As I generally prefer to enjoy a lighter meal before morning flights, I’m delighted to find a fruit juicer – just like in the Qantas Domestic Business Lounges!
 Options include watermelon, apple, pineapple, carrot and celery.
 It’s a hit with lots of passengers.

 The hot food buffet is pretty standard for an airport lounge.
-There are six options including baked beans, hash browns, grilled tomatoes, scrambled eggs and sausages.
+There are many options, including baked beans, hash browns, grilled tomatoes, scrambled eggs and sausages.
 For something lighter, there are yoghurt pots and pastries as well.
+I enjoy a barista-crafted cappuccino to perk me up.

 Lounge amenities

-If you happen to be travelling in black or brown leather shoes, there’s even a shoeshine machine to leave your loafers gleaming.
-And if you’re overburdened with carry-on bags or duty-free shopping, there’s a luggage storage area near the front of the lounge.
+There’s a good range of passenger-friendly amenities throughout the lounge.
+If you’re overburdened with carry-on bags or duty-free shopping, there’s a luggage storage area near the front of the lounge.

 Finally, if you’ve decided to bring your kids to Fiji, you can keep them entertained in the Lailai Land play area.
 It’s filled with toys and a TV showing movies.